Welcome to the City of Chetopa, Kansas Community Portal

 NOTICE

-The City of Chetopa received a KDHE Waste Tire Grant in 2023 to replace seven old wooden picnic tables in our Elmore Park and pool area with 8’ picnic tables made from recycled tires, and two 8’ benches were also purchased through this grant to be added to our pool area.
+The City of Chetopa was awarded a KDHE Waste Tire Grant in 2024 to install rubber cushioning materials and rubber timbers under the swings at our Elmore and Veterans Parks.
+This was a recommendation from an EMC Insurance inspection done in 2021, that this type of material be installed to prevent serious injuries from falls.
+The cost of the cushioning materials has prevented the city in the past from implementing this recommendation but by receiving this waste tire grant the improvements can now be made.
 Previous grant awards from KDHE have allowed us to be able to replace warped old wooden tables in our Elmore and Veterans Parks that had to be repaired and painted each year.
-Replacing these tables with the recycled tire picnic tables and benches have drastically reduced the time in the spring, getting the parks ready for campers coming to relax or fish in the Neosho River that runs along the East side of Chetopa.
-These bench and picnic table additions to our parks and swimming pool have improved the appearance of our parks and in closing out the grant, we would like to make everyone aware of the issues that everyone is faced with discarded tires and the potential health and environmental problems that waste tires can cause and the benefits that result in the recycling of tires.
+Grants such as the KDHE Waste Tire have made purchasing the cushioning materials, benches and picnic tables possible and in closing out the grant, we would like to make everyone aware of the issues that everyone is faced with discarded tires and the potential health and environmental problems that waste tires can cause and the benefits that result in the recycling of tires.

 NOTICE